 This recipe is…

-Vegetarian.
+This pumpkin gnocchi bake is vegetarian.
 For gluten-free, find gluten-free gnocchi.

 - 3 garlic cloves